PARADISEC

 The Pacific and Regional Archive for Digital Sources in Endangered Cultures (PARADISEC) is a digital archive of records of some of the many small cultures and languages of the world.
-They digitise reel-to-reel field tapes, have a mass data store and use international standards for metadata description.
-PARADISEC is part of the worldwide community of language archives (Delaman and the Open Language Archives Community).
+It was established in 2003 and they digitise reel-to-reel field tapes, have a mass data store and use international standards for metadata description.
+PARADISEC is part of the worldwide community of language archives (DELAMAN and the Open Language Archives Community).
 PARADISEC's main motivation is to ensure that unique recordings of small languages are preserved for the future, and that researchers consider the future accessibility of their materials for other researchers, community members, or anyone who has an interest in such materials.

 Advocacy

 PARADISEC advocates for the importance of repositories for cultural heritage materials, and discipline-specific repositories.
 Distributed and accessible online archives enable members of speaker communities to access records made of the language and musical practices.
 This work aims to bridge the digital divide in a most practical way, building a repository with a simple ingestion system and an appropriate metadata schema to make it as easy as possible to add new items, and for them to be licensed and made accessible.